My.EOU Portal Current Students Faculty/Staff

 Wash your hands when you return home from a public space, after using the restroom and before preparing food.
 Proper hand-washing takes at least 20 seconds, and includes scrubbing your palms, wrists, fingers and thumbs with soap under warm water.
 If you can’t use soap and water, use hand sanitizer with 60% to 95% alcohol content.

-Free at-home rapid COVID tests
+Limited free at-home rapid COVID tests

-Student Affairs has free at-home rapid COVID tests available for students who would like to use them.
+Student Affairs has limited free at-home rapid COVID tests available for students who would like to use them.
 Click here for information about free at-home rapid tests for all community members.

 The EOU Student Health Center is following Centers for Disease Control (CDC) and Oregon Health Authority (OHA) guidance regarding priorities for COVID-19 testing in Oregon.